elasticrash/GeoExtGenericApp/README.md

 *Work on progress*
 - A Java BackEnd with ~~SQLite~~ PostgreSQL
 - Sql Scripts for building the database
+- Show/Hide Layers (moved to options but its buggy, it doesnt remember the choices)

 *Comming Soon*
 - Select features and download them as a Shapefile